 (4) The baseline report must be lodged within 14 days after the licensee commences accepting waste for disposal to landfill on the premises.

-(5) Subject to any exemption granted on application under regulation 5(3), after the end of a return period the licensee of a category 63 licensed landfill must cause a survey of the premises to be conducted by a surveyor for the purpose of calculating the volume of waste disposed of to landfill during that return period (a quarterly survey).
+(5) Subject to any exemption granted on application under regulation 5(3), after the end of a return period the licensee of a category 63 licensed landfill in the metropolitan region must cause a survey of the premises to be conducted by a surveyor for the purpose of calculating the volume of waste disposed of to landfill during that return period (a quarterly survey).

 (6) The licensee must lodge a report on a quarterly survey, prepared by the surveyor, with the return lodged under the Waste Avoidance and Resource Recovery Regulations 2008 regulation 18 for that return period.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (7) The report referred to in subregulation (6) must include the surveyor’s calculation of the number of cubic metres of waste disposed of to landfill on the premises during the return period based on a comparison of the quarterly survey for that return period and the previous quarterly survey or, if there is no previous quarterly survey, the baseline survey for the premises or the estimated base established under regulation 11(1).

+(8) If waste is received at a category 63 licensed landfill in the metropolitan region and disposed of to landfill during a return period, the licensee of the landfill is to estimate, in the approved manner, the number of cubic metres of any portion of that waste for which an exemption granted on application under regulation 5(1) is in effect.

-(8) The volume of waste so calculated by the surveyor is to be the volume used for the purposes of determining the amount of the levy under regulation 12.
+(9) The volume of waste calculated by the surveyor under subregulation (7), less the volume of exempt waste estimated under subregulation (8), is to be the volume used for the purpose of determining the amount of the levy under regulation 12(1).

+[Regulation 10 amended: Gazette 17 Jun 2016 p.
+2094.]

-11. CEO may make estimates if survey not conducted or category 63 premises not licensed
+11. CEO estimates for certain category 63 premises in metropolitan region

-(1) If the licensee of a category 63 licensed landfill fails to comply with regulation 10(2) the CEO may establish an estimated base from which the volume of waste subsequently disposed of to landfill on the premises can be measured.
+(1) If the licensee of a category 63 licensed landfill in the metropolitan region fails to comply with regulation 10(2) the CEO may establish an estimated base from which the volume of waste subsequently disposed of to landfill on the premises can be measured.

-(2) If the licensee of a category 63 licensed landfill fails to comply with regulation 10(6) in respect of a return period the CEO may estimate the number of cubic metres of waste disposed of to landfill on the premises during the return period.
+(2) If the licensee of a category 63 licensed landfill in the metropolitan region fails to comply with regulation 10(6) in respect of a return period the CEO may estimate the number of cubic metres of waste disposed of to landfill on the premises during the return period.

+(3A) The volume of waste estimated under subregulation (2) is to be the volume used for the purpose of determining the amount of the levy under regulation 12(1).

-(3) The CEO must given written notice to the licensee of any estimated base established under subregulation (1) or any estimation made under subregulation (2).
+(3) The CEO must give written notice to the licensee of any estimated base established under subregulation (1) or any estimation made under subregulation (2).

-(4) If waste is received at premises —
+(4) If waste is received at premises in the metropolitan region —

 (a) in respect of which the occupier does not hold a licence as required under the EP Act; and